Manson has endured as the face of evil for nearly 50 years

 To his long rap sheet, historians might add this: accessory to the murder of the 1960s.
 The Manson family's crimes, along with the deadly violence that erupted later in 1969 during a Rolling Stones concert at California's Altamont Speedway, seemed to mark the demise of the hippie ideal of peace and love.

-Todd Gitlin, who wrote the book "The Sixties: Years of Hope, Days of Rage," said Manson earned some of his infamy for his role in bringing an end to the 1960s.
+Manson's notoriety developed in part because he played an integral role ending the mood of wishfulness and illusion that marked that era, said Todd Gitlin, author of "The Sixties: Years of Hope, Days of Rage."
 Although Manson wasn't typical of the counterculture, he could be seen as the poster child for violence that some associated with the anti-establishment movement.

-Gitlin said he and others in the underground press were as aghast at the crimes as those in the so-called silent majority — what President Richard Nixon dubbed the older generation.
+Gitlin said he and others in the underground press were as aghast at the crimes as those in the so-called silent majority, which President Richard Nixon had dubbed the older generation.

 "The country was deeply divided," Gitlin said.
 "One of the things that deeply divided it was culture.
 So Manson was a gift to those Americans who felt that once you escaped from button-down America, you were prone to become a dangerous sicko."